Keeper vs RoboForm: 2 veteran password managers compared

 Independent security audits are a great way to keep a password manager in check and up to standard.
 Both providers are transparent in this case.

 Keeper complies with the Service Organization Control (SOC 2), which outlines the criteria to securely manage users’ data.
 Moreover, it’s also ISO 27001-certified.
-This framework outlines the requirements for an information security management system (ISMS) and covers 14 domains, including access control, operations security, and cryptography.
+This framework outlines the requirements for an information security management system and covers 14 domains, including access control, operations security, and cryptography.

 Plus, for further transparency, Keeper also partners with Bugcrowd for its Vulnerability Disclosure Program, where the public can report any bug it finds.

-Keeper vs RoboForm: features overview
+Keeper vs RoboForm: feature comparison

 Password importing

 On top of that, Keeper allows importing from other password managers, too.
 Among those that made the list are RoboForm, 1Password, LastPass, KeePass, and ZOHO.
-Additionally, Keeper also supports importing using CSV, Excel, JSON, and Commander CLI.
+Additionally, Keeper supports importing using CSV, Excel, JSON, and Commander CLI.

 Account and password recovery

 With Keeper, all new accounts are now required to set up a security question.
-To reset your master password, you’ll have to answer the security question correctly.
+To reset your master password, you have to answer the security question correctly.
 On top of that, you can also designate up to five people who can access your vault in case of an emergency.
 This could also be used as a recovery option if you forget or lose your master password.

 Likewise, RoboForm also has a similar recovery feature for its premium plans.
 If you’re a paid subscriber, RoboForm lets you choose an emergency contact who can access your account and download your data.
 The only caveat here is that your contact must have a RoboForm account.
+Also, you can use the RoboForm's Master Password Restore feature, which is available on iOS and Android apps if biometrics are enabled.

 Password generator